 The Worthiness of Sinai

-Rabbi Nathan teaches: When the Holy One, blessed be He, wished to give the Torah to Israel, all of the mountains presented their qualifications to be chosen as the place.
-Lofty Mount Tabor argued: Upon me should the Shechina reside because I am the tallest of the mountains, so tall that the waters of the Flood did not cover me!
-Mount Carmel argued: Upon me should the Shechina reside because I was split in half during the Exodus so that Moses and the Children of Israel could cross the Sea upon me!
-Said the Holy One, blessed be He, all of you have disqualified yourselves because of your arrogance.
+Rabbi Nathan teaches: When the Holy One, blessed be He, wished to give the Torah to Israel, all of the mountains presented their qualifications to be chosen as the place of His giving the Torah.
+Lofty Mount Tabor argued: Upon me should the Shechinah reside because I am the tallest of the mountains, so tall that the waters of the Flood did not cover me (cf. Genesis 7:19-20; Psalms 89:12-13)!
+Mount Carmel argued: Upon me should the Shechinah reside because I was split in half during the Exodus so that Moses and the Children of Israel could cross the Sea upon me (cf. Exodus 14:21-22; Micah 7:14)!
+Said the Holy One, blessed be He: Well now, all of you have disqualified yourselves because of your arrogance!

-When He announced His choice of Sinai as the mountain from which He would give the Torah to Israel, all of the mountains began rumbling and tumbling, as was said, “The mountains quaked before the Eternal: ‘This Sinai before the Eternal, the God of Israel?’”
-(Judges 5:5) Said the Holy One, blessed be He: Why do all of you join together in disputing Sinai?
+When He announced His choice of Sinai as the mountain from which He would give the Torah to Israel, all of the mountains began rumbling and tumbling, as was said, “The mountains quaked before the Eternal: ‘This lowly Sinai as befitting the Eternal, the God of Israel’” (Judges 5:5)?
+Said the Holy One, blessed be He: Why do all of you join together in deriding Sinai?
 Not one of you is without blemish!
-“Why such envy, O arrogant heights, against the mountain that God desires to inhabit…?”
-(Psalms 68:17) It is only Sinai that I choose, because it is humbler than all of you, as is written, “I dwell in a high and holy place, with the contrite and humble of spirit” (Isaiah 57:15), and “Though high is the Eternal, yet He regards the lowly; with the haughty is He acquainted (only) from a distance” (Psalms 138:6).
+“Why such envy, O arrogant heights, against the mountain that God desires to inhabit…” (Psalms 68:17)?
+It is only Sinai that I choose, because it is humbler than all of you, as is written, “I dwell in a high and holy place, with the contrite and humble of spirit” (Isaiah 57:15), and “Though high is the Eternal, yet He regards the lowly; with the haughty is He acquainted only from a distance” (Psalms 138:6).

 What is the origin of Sinai?
 Said Rabbi Yosi: It was detached from Mount Moriah, as challah is taken from dough, from the place where Isaac our father was bound.
 Said the Holy One, blessed be He: Since Isaac their father was bound upon it, it is appropriate for his children to receive the Torah upon it!

-And whence do we know that in the future it will return to its original place?
-“It shall come to pass in the end of days that the mountain of the Eternal’s house shall be established as the top [rosh] of the mountains [heharim]…” (Isaiah 2:2a): “as the first [rosh] of five mountains [hey harim]”!
+And whence do we know that in the future Moriah will regain its preeminence?
+“It shall come to pass in the end of days that the mountain of the Eternal’s House shall be established as the top [rosh] of the mountains [heharim]…” (Isaiah 2:2a): “as the first [rosh] of five mountains [hey harim]”!
 What are the five mountains?
 Tabor, Carmel, Sinai, Zion—and Moriah, Number One!
 And, in addition, “…all nations shall flow to it” (ibid.
-2b): What Sinai became to the mountains, Moriah shall become to the nations!
+2b): What Sinai became among the mountains, Moriah shall become among the nations!